pypyr/pypyr/README.rst

     - mymodule # simple step pointing at a python file
     - name: my.package.another.module # complex step.
 It contains a description and in parameters.
       description: Optional description is for humans.
 It's any text that makes your life easier.
       in: # optional.
-In parameters are added to the context so that this step and subsequent steps can use these key-value pairs.
+In parameters are added to the context so that this step can use these key-value pairs.
         parameter1: value1
         parameter2: value2
       run: True # optional.
 Runs this step if True, skips step if False.
 Defaults to True if not specified.